-In an effort to bring everthing into the XML umbrella, the W3C has created a new, improved method for validating XML documents called an XML Schema.
-Schemas are well-formed XML documents themselves that describe the XML document's format.
-With Schemas, XML documents and their format descriptions use the same basic formatting rules (XML), perhaps making it easier to work with both.
-Schemas are used for XML document validation.
-Schemas are also useful as documentation tools, since they follow the rigid XML standard they are machine-readable!
-As members of the XML family are updated (e.g. XPath, XSLT, XQuery), Schemas are incorporated into their design.
+- W3C has created a new, improved method for validating XML documents called a Schema - Schemas are well-formed XML documents themselves that describe the XML document's format - With Schemas, XML documents and their format descriptions use the same basic formatting rules (XML) perhaps making it easier to work with both - Schemas are used for XML document validation - Schemas are also useful as documentation tools, since they follow the rigid XML standard they are machinereadable! - As members of the XML family are updated (e.g. XPath, XSLT, XQuery), Schemas are incorporated into their design